pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._getXmlMetadataXref()

-      Return the XML-based metadata object id from the PDF if present -- also refer to :meth:`Document._delXmlMetadata`.
+      Return the XML-based metadata :data:`xref` of the PDF if present -- also refer to :meth:`Document._delXmlMetadata`.
 You can use it to retrieve the content via :meth:`Document._getXrefStream` and then work with it using some XML software.

+      :rtype: int
+      :returns: :data:`xref` of PDF file level XML metadata.

 -----